aurbac/amplify-quicksight-dashboard-embedded/README.md

 ?
 Please choose the profile you want to use **default**

 ## Authentication with Amazon Cognito

-By adding Analytics, the authentication module was added.
-Update with the following command using the default values.
+Add authentication with the following command using the default values.

 ``` bash
 amplify auth add